 Southern Spain is home to an unfair share of beautiful towns and cities.
 Below, we’ve picked a handful of unforgettable destinations that should be on every traveller’s bucket list, from the enchanting capital of Seville to undiscovered gems such as Estepona and Cádiz.

-Perched either side of a 100-metre deep gorge in between two humbling natural parks, Ronda is Andalusia’s most spectacularly located town.
-Linking up its two halves is Puente Nuevo, a stunning bridge completed in 1793 after 40 years of perilous construction.
-Ronda also has a strong claim to be the birthplace of the Spanish bullfight and is home to some of the best-preserved Arabic baths in Spain.
+Perched either side of a 100m (330ft) deep gorge in between two humbling natural parks, Ronda is Andalusia’s most spectacularly located town.
+Linking up its two halves is Puente Nuevo, a stunning bridge completed in 1793 after four decades of perilous construction.
+Ronda also has a strong claim to being the birthplace of the Spanish bullfight and is home to some of the best-preserved Arabic baths in Spain.
 Not for nothing is it the third most-visited destination in Andalusia.

-Over recent years, Picasso’s birthplace has worked hard to turn itself into one of southern Spain’s most culturally dynamic and cosmopolitan cities.
-It’s paid off: Málaga now boasts over 30 museums – the wonderful Museo Pablo Picasso foremost amongst them – classy restaurants and cocktail bars and a stunningly renovated port area that’s the envy of other Mediterranean cities.
+In recent years, Picasso’s birthplace has worked hard to turn itself into one of southern Spain’s most culturally dynamic and cosmopolitan cities.
+It has paid off: Málaga now boasts over 30 museums – the wonderful Museo Pablo Picasso foremost amongst them – along with classy restaurants and cocktail bars and a stunningly renovated port area that’s the envy of other Mediterranean cities.
 This is all in addition to the hedonist’s paradise that is the old town and an August feria that’s basically a week-long street party.